What ObamaCare Means for You, Your Family, and Your Business

 - If your employer does not offer health coverage in 2014 you can buy your own coverage through the Marketplace, and most people will receive tax credits that pay for part of the premium.

 Your employer should tell you what health coverage they will offer in 2014.
-Almost anyone can look for coverage through the Health Insurance Marketplaces (formerly called Exchanges) but subsidies are only available if your employer does not offer health insurance.
+Almost anyone can look for coverage through the Health Insurance Marketplaces (formerly called Exchanges), but subsidies are only available if your employer did not offer health insurance.

 - My employer offers insurance but I can’t afford the premiums

 - This will remain a big problem for low-income workers.
 Health care is expensive and in 2013 KFF estimate that the average employer-provided insurance costs $16,351 per family, and employees on average paid 29% of this amount (almost $400 a month).
 Obviously, the premium paid by individual families varies a lot depending on family size and the generosity of the employer.
 Employers may ask workers to pay up to 50% of the cost of employee coverage, and 100% of the cost of dependents coverage.